SEO My Website Guru SEO Blog

 • Click-to-call activity on mobile

-• Profile views and photo taps
+• Profile views and photo interactions

 • Review reads and responses

-Consistent engagement tells Google your listing is useful.
-Businesses should upload new photos, answer questions, and respond to reviews to keep things active.
+Consistent engagement tells Google that a listing helps users.
+Businesses should upload fresh photos, answer questions, and respond to reviews to keep activity steady.
+These actions improve trust and increase the chance of appearing in competitive local pack placements, especially for service-based businesses.

 Harnessing Booking and Messaging Integrations